kstenerud/concise-encoding/cbe-specification.md

 Preservation of the original numeric data type information is not considered important by default.
 Encoders **SHOULD** use the smallest encoding that stores a value without data loss.

 Specialized applications **MAY** wish to preserve more numeric type information to distinguish floats from integers, or even to distinguish between data sizes.
-This is allowed, as it will make no difference to a generic decoder.
+This is allowed, as it will make no difference to a generic decoder (although it will bloat the document).

 Alignment
 ---------

 Applications might require data to be aligned in some cases for optimal decoding performance.
 For example, some processors might not be able to read unaligned multibyte data types without special (costly) intervention.
-An encoder could in theory be tuned to insert [padding](#padding) when encoding certain data:
+An encoder could in theory be tuned to insert [padding](#padding) when encoding certain data, trading document size for encoding/decoding efficiency:

 |  0 |  1 |  2 |  3 |  4 |  5 |  6 |  7 |
 | -- | -- | -- | -- | -- | -- | -- | -- |
 | 95 | 95 | 95 | 67 | 00 | 00 | 00 | 8f |

-Alignment tuning is usually only useful when the target decoding environment is known prior to encoding.
-It's mostly an optimization for closed systems.
+Alignment tuning is usually only useful when the target decoding environment is known prior to encoding (It's mostly an optimization for closed systems).